MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 # Recommendations for scaling and partitioning: PE 05

-This guide describes the recommendations for scaling and partitioning.
+This guide describes the recommendations for scaling and partitioning a workload.
 Scaling and partitioning are important strategies for achieving performance efficiency in workloads.
 Scaling refers to the ability to increase or decrease the resources allocated to a workload based on demand.
 Partitioning involves dividing the workload into smaller, manageable units to distribute the data and processing across multiple resources.
 A workload that doesn't scale or partition experiences poor performance in high demand periods and underutilizes capacity in low demand periods.

 **Definitions**
 |  Terms| Definition|